christianThardy/christianThardy.github.io/llms-mental-health.md

          music, sports, entertainment, leisure, travel, transportation, environment, politics, government, international relations, and more.
 ```

-The truthfulness of GPTs responses are questionable, but the line of questioning provided me with some useful information for the prompt I wanted to create.
+The truthfulness of GPTs responses are questionable—there's obvious fact and fiction on display—but the line of questioning provided me with some useful information for the prompt I wanted to create.

 <br>